Tay Melo: All Elite Wrestling (2020–2026)

 Melo and Guevara then started a feud with Ruby Soho and Ortiz, trading wins during August before defeating them at All Out due to interference from Anna Jay.
 The feud between Melo and Soho resumed on the November 30 episode of Dynamite, leading to a match at Winter Is Coming where Soho defeated Melo.
 The feud continued with Melo and Jay defeating Soho and Willow Nightingale on the December 28 episode of Dynamite; Soho and Nightingale however defeated Melo and Jay on the January 11, 2023, episode of Rampage in a street fight.

 After a two-year absence from television, Melo made her return to AEW on June 4, 2025 at Fyter Fest, where she saved Anna Jay from an attack from Megan Bayne and Penelope Ford, turning face in the process and reuniting TayJay.
 The following week at Summer Blockbuster, TayJay defeated Bayne and Ford.
 On July 12 at All In, Melo competed in the women's Casino Gauntlet match, which was won by Athena.
+On November 19, TayJay faced Bayne and Marina Shafir in the AEW Women's World Tag Team Championship tournament to crown the inaugural champions losing to them in the first round.
+This loss gathered criticism from fans as they were the longest tenured women's tag team in the company.

+On June 6, 2026, TayJay faced 'Divine Dominion' (Bayne and Lena Kross), for the AEW Women's World Tag Team Championships which the team lost, after the match Melo requested her release from AEW and it was granted a month later with AEW president Tony Khan stating that Melo would be taking a hiatus from professional wrestling.